MehranGhamaty/PointProcesses/README.md

 # Description

-The python package is written to explore point processes, specifically anytime versions of temporal point process.
+The python package is written to get publications from point processes.
 The tool is written with TensorFlow's automatic differentiation, along with strict typing to catch bugs
 (which means if a function asks for something specifically only that type of object can be provided as a parameter).